Q: When is Postcards From the Edge?

 A: Yes, postcard invites can be picked up 2-3 weeks before the event.
 Please stop by the office to pick some up while they last, or send a 6" x 9" self-addressed envelope with $1.73 in postage (or $2 check or cash) for 20 postcard invites.
 If you would like additional invites, please send appropriate postage with your request.

 Q: How will I know if my artwork sold?

-A: If requested, we contact artists with buyers' information 4-6 weeks after the benefit.
+A: If you checked the "Please contact me" box on the submission form, we notify you with the buyers' information in 4-6 weeks after the benefit.